zinchse/ts-is-fresh/README.md

 ## Overview

 **At the first step,** the algorithm tries to understand which features of one time series can be useful.
 To do this, it generates a huge number of statistical features using the library.
-Then he selects them using statistical hypotheses and feature importance.
+Then he selects them using statistical hypotheses and feature importance values.
 ![first_stage_ts-is-fresh](https://user-images.githubusercontent.com/58306690/213933487-bb2b0480-cd81-4bd1-add0-1669e35cda35.svg)

 **At the second step,** the algorithm uses information about which features were selected from the previous stage.
-For all available time series (target currency and other currencies on the exchange), these signs are calculated.
+For all available time series (target currency and other currencies on the exchange), these features are calculated.
-After that, they also go through two stages of selection - statistical and selection based on importance indicators.
+After that, they also go through two stages of selection - statistical and selection based on importance values.
 ![second_stage_ts-is-fresh](https://user-images.githubusercontent.com/58306690/213933493-de89a076-dd81-495d-a374-bff49600cd77.svg)

 ## Results